Skip to content

 }//while

-// That's it for the HTTP headers—now we move on to the HTML code
+// that's it for HTTP headers - move on to HTML code

 simulations.clear();